 Christmas carols and Christmas movies all paint pictures of happy families gathered around huge tables of food, sharing in presents and joy and company.
 But it’s not like that for everyone and sometimes, when we can, it is important to consider others and look for charities to donate to for Christmas.

-Becoming involved in some Christmas charity work isn’t just the moral thing to do – it’s a way to teach our own children the values of empathy, respect and kindness.
+Becoming involved in some Christmas charity work isn’t just the moral thing to do – it’s also a way to teach our own children the values of empathy, respect and kindness.
 And we believe that that’s the true meaning of Christmas.

 Christmas charity Australia options